DisableChat/Tag/README.md

 # server-client
-Making a server and client in c++ test
+Making a server and client in python